Klarna IPO Countdown: Delayed Until Further Notice

 There is no public Klarna stock price yet.
 The company is private.

 Since Klarna is not publicly traded on a stock exchange, there is no public Klarna stock price yet.
-Pre-IPO marketplace data can offer some guidance on current price.
+Pre-IPO marketplace data can offer some guidance on the current price.

 Klarna News Archive